-The Chief Executive Officer reports to the Board and is responsible for the overall leadership, strategic and executive management and profit performance of the Company, including all day-to-day operations and administration.
-He discharges his responsibilities within the framework of the Company’s policies and routine reporting requirements, and is advised and assisted by the Exco.
+The Chief Executive Officer reports to the Board and is responsible for the overall leadership, strategic and executive management and performance of the Company, including, with the assistance of the Exco, all day-to-day operations and administration of the Company.

 (b) Board Directors

-For the financial year ended 31 December 2014, the AC reviewed the amount of fees paid for audit and non-audit services provided by the external auditor, as well as length of tenure, and was of the view that they do not compromise the independence of advice given.
+For the financial year ended 31 December 2017, the AC reviewed the amount of fees paid for audit and non-audit services provided by the external auditor, as well as length of tenure, and was of the view that it was appropriate and would not compromise the independence of advice given.

 As whistle-blowing arrangements are centralized at Group Office, this is reviewed by the AIA Group Audit Committee.

-Mr Liew Heng San (independent non-executive Director) is the chairman of the AC, with Mr Greg Seow and Mr Henry Ho as members.
+Mr Liew Heng San (independent non-executive Director) is the chairman of the AC, with Mr Henry Ho and Mr Ong Sim Ho as members.

 As AIA Singapore is a private limited company and directly wholly-owned by AIA Company Limited, it is accountable to its Group Office and provides updates and reports on a regular basis.
 Updates to the Board on matters such as performance, position, risk management and significant events which have occurred are provided during Board meetings.